SunatP/OptimizeAndroidSystem/Record/CPU Governors/README.md

 Interactive is the default governor of choice for today's smartphone and tablet manufacturers.

-### Userspace:
+### Userspace

 Summary:
-PERFORMANCE: UNKNOWN, BATTERY LIFE: UNKNOWN, COMPATIBILITY: POOR
+PERFORMANCE : UNKNOWN, BATTERY LIFE : UNKNOWN, COMPATIBILITY : POOR

 Description:
 This governor, exceptionally rare for the world of mobile devices, allows any program executed by the user to set the CPU's operating frequency.
 This governor is more common amongst servers or desktop PCs where an application (like a power profile app) needs privileges to set the CPU clockspeed.